gjr80/weewx-gw1000/README.md

     You should observe loop packets being emitted on a regular basis.
 Once finished press *ctrl-c* to exit.

-    **Note:** You should observe loop packets being emitted on a regular basis.
-Some, but not necessarily all, loop packets should include gateway device data.
-You will only see loop packets and not archive records when running the service directly.
-This is because you are seeing the direct output of the driver and the Ecowitt Gateway service and not WeeWX.

     **Note:** When the Ecowitt Gateway driver is run directly with the *--test-service* command line option a series of simulated loop packets are emitted every 10 seconds to simulate a running WeeWX instance.
 The gateway device is polled and the gateway device data added to the loop packets when available.
 As the default gateway device poll interval is 60 seconds not all loop packets will be augmented with gateway device data.

+    **Note:** You will only see loop packets and not archive records when running the service directly.
+This is because you are seeing the direct output of the simulated loop packets and the Ecowitt Gateway service and not WeeWX.

     Once finished press *ctrl-c* to exit.

 5. You may choose to [run WeeWX directly](http://weewx.com/docs/5.0/usersguide/running/#running-directly) to observe the loop packets and archive records being generated by WeeWX.
-Note that depending on the frequency of the loop packets emitted by the in-use driver and the polling interval of the Ecowitt Gateway service not all loop packets may include gateway device data; however, provided the gateway device polling interval is less than the frequency of the loop packets emitted by the in-use driver each archive record should contain gateway device data.
+Note that depending on the frequency of the loop packets emitted by the in-use driver and the polling interval of the Ecowitt Gateway service, not all loop packets may include gateway device data; however, provided the gateway device polling interval is less than the frequency of the loop packets emitted by the in-use driver each archive record should contain gateway device data.

 6. Once satisfied that the Ecowitt Gateway service is operating correctly you can restart the WeeWX daemon: